 How to Pray in Arabic for Beginners

 Translation:

-‘O Allah, send prayers upon Muhammad and upon the family (or followers) of Muhammad, Just as You sent prayers upon Ibrahim and the family (or followers) of Ibrahim, Verily, you are full of Praise and Majesty.
-O Allah, bless Muhammad and the family (or followers) of Muhammad as You blessed Ibrahim and the family (or followers) of Ibrahim, Verily, you are full of Praise and Majesty.
+‘O Allah, send prayers upon Muhammad and his family (or followers) just as You sent prayers upon Ibrahim and his family (or followers).
+Indeed, You are Praiseworthy and Majestic.
+O Allah, bless Muhammad and his family (or followers) as You blessed Ibrahim and his family (or followers).
+Indeed, You are Praiseworthy and Majestic.’

+How to Pray in Arabic for Beginners